lamhq/tech-notes/pages/devops/aws/security/data-protection/cer-manager.md

 AWS Certificate Manager (ACM) allows you to create, manage, and deploy public and private SSL certificates for use with other AWS services.

-It integrates with Elastic Load Balancing, CloudFront, API Gateway, etc. Allowing you to easily manage and deploy SSL certificates in your AWS environment.
+It allows you to easily manage and deploy SSL certificates in your AWS environment.

+It integrates with Elastic Load Balancing, CloudFront, API Gateway, etc.

 ## Benefits